Leave site Skip to content

 This trend is not linked to any ongoing investigations, but we would urge people to contact us with any concerns they may have.

-Neighbourhood Chief Inspector Keith Smith said: “We have seen several posts linking this national trend to schools in Bristol and while this will cause concern to our communities, we are monitoring the situation extremely closely.
-At this stage, there is no evidence to suggest any incidents have occurred in Bristol which can be linked to this trend.
+Neighbourhood Chief Inspector Keith Smith said: “We have seen several posts linking this national trend to schools in Bristol and South Gloucestershire while this will cause concern to our communities, we are monitoring the situation extremely closely.
+At this stage, there is no evidence to suggest any incidents have occurred in the Avon and Somerset area which can be linked to this trend.

 “We will have a heightened presence in several areas over the next few days which will include reassurance patrols at schools listed on the social media posts and contingency plans will also be in place should we need them.